Mariners vs. Rays Player Props Betting Odds

-Player props are listed for Wander Franco and Ty France, among others, when the Tampa Bay Rays visit the Seattle Mariners at T-Mobile Park on Saturday at 7:15 PM ET.
+Player prop bet options for Julio Rodriguez, Wander Franco and others are listed when the Seattle Mariners host the Tampa Bay Rays at T-Mobile Park on Sunday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!